vseryakov/backendjs/README.md

         bkjs run-backend

+* To start the server and connect to the DynamoDB (command line parameters can be saved in the etc/config file, see below about config files)

+        bkjs run-backend -db-pool dynamodb -db-dynamodb-pool default -aws-key XXXX -aws-secret XXXX

+* or to the PostgreSQL server, database backend

+        bkjs run-backend -db-pool pgsql -db-pgsql-pool postgresql://postgres@127.0.0.1/backend

+* All commands above will behave exactly the same, all required tables will be automatically created

-* Documentation is always available when the backend Web server is running at http://localhost:8000/doc.html
+* While the local backendjs is runnning the documentation is always available when the backend Web server is running at http://localhost:8000/doc.html

 * Go to http://localhost:8000/api.html for the Web console to test API requests.
-  For this example let's create couple of accounts, type and execute the following URLs in the Web console
+  For this example let's create a couple of accounts, type and execute the following URLs in the Web console

         /account/add?name=test1&secret=test1&login=test1@test.com
-        /account/add?name=test2&secret=test2&login=test2@test.com
+        /account/add?name=test2&secret=test2&login=test2@test.com&gender=m&alias=Test%20User&birthday=1980-01-01

-* Now login with any of the accounts above, click on Login at the top-right corner and enter login and secret in the login popup dialog.
+* Now login with any of the accounts above, click on *Login* at the top-right corner and enter 'test1' as login and 'test1' as secret in the login popup dialog.
 * If no error message appeared after the login, try to get your current account details:

         /account/get